NikiforovAll/dev-containers/README.md

 ## Dotfiles

-Containers above provide basis and dependencies for dotfiles [nikiforovall/dotfiles](https://github.com/NikiforovAll/dotfiles.git)
+Containers above provide basis and dependencies for dotfiles [nikiforovall/dotfiles](https://github.com/NikiforovAll/dotfiles/tree/master/src/dev-container)

+## Highlights

+* Every container is based on common setup that includes:
+  * themed bash, zsh.
+This depends on dotfiles.
+  * fzf ⭐
+  * fd
+  * silversearcher-ag, could be invoked as ag.
+  * lnav
+  * exa, aliased as ll.

+If you use my dotfiles, please see <https://github.com/NikiforovAll/dotfiles/tree/master/src/dev-container/shell> for more details.

+## Known issues

+* exa requires locale, but dev container doesn't have it.
+"Unable to determine time zone: No such file or directory (os error 2)"

 ## License